yojaywork-max/hydro-whiplash-research-summary/README.md

   - **Method 2(moving thresholds)**:

     Calculate whiplash with 40 years as a period and move 5 years one time.
 That is, this includes periods of 1850 ~ 1889, 1855 ~ 1894, 1860 ~ 1899, ... , 1960 ~ 1999. (in total 23 periods).
-This method tries to tackle with the climate change distributive change of precipitation, so it calculates whiplash on a moving basis.
+This method tries to consider the climate change distributive changes of precipitations, so it calculates whiplash on a moving basis.

   >Note: Here, both methods have been revised to consider seasonal variability of thresholds.
 (See 3.
 Identify wet and dry extremes**)